LLM/Agent-as-Data-Analyst: A Survey: for Structured Data Analysis

-$\bullet$ \textit{\underline{NL2SQL.}} With the help of \llm, users can directly perform operations using natural language.
-NL2SQL focuses on translating natural language queries into SQL commands by leveraging techniques such as $(i)$ schema linking, which aligns user intents with database schema to resolve ambiguities and filters out irrelevant schema to enhance the conciseness of input~\cite{zhang2024finsql,petsql}, $(ii)$ content retrieval, which dynamically extracts relevant information from the database to refine query generation~\cite{talaei2024chess,li2024codes}, and $(iii)$ SQL generation strategies such as multi-step generation that concentrates on different SQL parts at each step~\cite{fan2024combining, zhou2025cracksql, zhou2025cracksqldemo}, intermediate SQL representation or hybrid table representation for better \llm comprehension~\cite{DINSQL, DBLP:journals/pacmmod/XieXZG25, long2025bridging}, and different decoding strategies {(e.g., beam search, greedy search, or PICARD~\cite{SQL360})}. {Other surveys provide more comprehensive overviews for NL2SQL techniques~\cite{Liu2024ASO, luo2025natural, shi2024survey}.}
+$\bullet$ \textit{\underline{NL2SQL.}} NL2SQL focuses on translating natural language queries into SQL commands by leveraging techniques such as $(i)$ schema linking, which aligns user intents with database schema to resolve ambiguities and filters out irrelevant schema to enhance the conciseness of input~\cite{zhang2024finsql,petsql}, $(ii)$ content retrieval, which dynamically extracts relevant information from the database to refine query generation~\cite{talaei2024chess,li2024codes}, and $(iii)$ SQL generation strategies such as multi-step generation that concentrates on different SQL parts at each step~\cite{fan2024combining, zhou2025cracksql, zhou2025cracksqldemo}, intermediate SQL representation or hybrid table representation for better \llm 's comprehension~\cite{DINSQL, DBLP:journals/pacmmod/XieXZG25, long2025bridging}, and different decoding strategies {(e.g., beam search, greedy search, or PICARD~\cite{SQL360})}. {Other surveys provide more comprehensive overviews for NL2SQL techniques~\cite{Liu2024ASO, luo2025natural, shi2024survey}.}

-$\bullet$ \textit{\underline{NL2Code.}} Different from NL2SQL, NL2Code approaches emphasize enhancing relational data analysis through generating Python code (e.g., Pandas, NumPy), which includes a vast number of library APIs characterized by high variability and complexity, and often requiring the handling of complex chain operations. {Recent studies have made progress in alleviating these challenges, though many remain open.}
+$\bullet$ \textit{\underline{NL2Code.}} Unlike NL2SQL, NL2Code approaches focus on enhancing relational data analysis by generating Python code (e.g., using Pandas or NumPy).
+These methods must cope with a vast number of library APIs that are highly variable and complex, often involving intricate chained operations. {Recent studies have made progress in alleviating these challenges, though many remain open.}

-\underline{(1) Model Fine-Tuning:} PACHINCO~\cite{yin2022code} fine-tunes a 62B parameter PALM~\cite{chowdhery2022palm} model in two stages (i.e., separately using a Python source code corpus with 64B tokens and a Jupyter notebook corpus with 9.6B tokens) so as to improve model performance on analysis-related tasks (e.g., calculate the amount of games added in each year for each month).
-DataCoder~\cite{huang2024datacoder} utilizes different types of contexts (e.g., code, text, and data) by employing dual encoders (e.g., data encoder and code + text encoder) and one general decoder to generate code in notebooks.
+{ \underline{(1) Model Fine-Tuning:} PACHINCO~\cite{yin2022code} fine-tunes a 62B parameter PALM~\cite{chowdhery2022palm} model in two stages (i.e., separately using a Python source code corpus with 64B tokens and a Jupyter notebook corpus with 9.6B tokens) so as to improve model performance on analysis-related tasks (e.g., calculate the amount of games added in each year for each month).
+DataCoder~\cite{huang2024datacoder} utilizes different types of contexts (e.g., code, text, and data) by employing dual encoders (e.g., data encoder and code + text encoder) and one general decoder to generate code in notebooks.}